Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions

 The simulation domain is 0.028 pc $\times $ 0.016 pc in 2D Cartesian coordinates, which is divided into $1200\times 600$ meshes.
 The density of the cloud is $1\times 10^6 ~\mhcm$, and the wind density is $1\times 10^4 ~\mhcm$.
-The duration of the wind is $t_{\rm wind}$, and the velocity is fixed at $3\times10^4\kms$.
-At the moment the wind has been injected halfway, we start to inject the CR with the same width as the cloud, and injection lasts for 3 days.
-In this way, we obtain a thin CR layer moving together with the wind (see Figure \ref{figA1}), which is in pressure balance with the ambient.
-After passing the bow shock, the energy density of CR is still much lower than that of hot gas, thus it has negligible effect on the kinematics of hot gas.
-Besides, we did not consider neither the magnetic field nor the diffusion of CRs.
+The duration of the wind is $t_{\rm bst}$, and the velocity is fixed at $3\times10^4~\kms$.
+At the moment when the wind has been injected halfway, we start to inject the CR with the same width as the cloud, and injection lasts for 3 days.
+In this way, we obtain a thin CR layer moving together with the wind (see Figure \ref{figB1}), which is in pressure balance with the ambient.
+After passing the bow shock, the energy density of CR is still much lower than that of thermal gas, thus it has negligible effect on the kinematics of thermal gas.
+Besides, we did not consider either the magnetic field or the diffusion of CRs.